Apparel Artwork Specifications

 Other file formats can be acceptable depending on the design, as long as the artwork is at least 300dpi at the size you want it printed.
 Artwork from the internet is 72dpi which does not produce resolution.

-The maximum size for screen printing on the front and back of a shirt is between 12" and 14" wide and 17" and 19"high, depending on the shirt you are ordering.
+The maximum size for screen printing on the front and back of a standard adult shirt is 15" wide and 20" high, depending on the shirt you are ordering.
 For other locations, such as sleeves, or other apparel, call for dimensions.

 When embroidering, as long as your image is at 300dpi, at the final size, any of the popular file formats are acceptable.